That-Dev-Girl-Archives/jhalabi.com-old/books/index.md

 Book | Thoughts | Date Read
 ---- | ---- | ----
+**Version Control** <br> _Dexter Palmer_ | I did not really engage with this book until the second half.
+After that, I was compellingly curious.
+I feel like the book was a little too soap-opera-ish at times (too many characters), but I really enjoyed how it all came together. | October
 **The Immortalists** <br> _Chloe Benjamin_ | Back to fiction.
 This story was about a family and a bunch of predictions.
 I was more interested in some family members than others.
 And I have so many questions. | September
 **Becoming** <br> _Michelle Obama_ | Continuing with the autobiography streak.
 Love, love, love this book.
 Michelle Obama's life is amazing and her writing is beautiful. <span class='fa fa-heart'></span> | September
 **Neil Patrick Harris: Choose Your Own Autobiography** <br> _Neil Patrick Harris_ | I have not read a choose your own adventure book since I was a kid.
 This was a delight.
 Definitely the most fun I've ever had reading an autobiography. <span class='fa fa-heart'></span> | August